 The Master of Science in Nursing program prepares professional nurses for advanced practice roles and for doctoral study.
 Students will:

-- Translate current research evidence to improve policies, procedures, and practices in clinical and educational settings.
+- Translate current research evidence to improve policies, procedures and practices in clinical and educational settings

-- Employ communication technologies and information systems to improve outcomes in nursing education and in practice settings.
+- Employ communication technologies and information systems to improve outcomes in nursing education and in practice settings

 - Incorporate legal and ethical principles in clinical practice and nursing education.